ssagheer532/Django_Backend_Example/Readme.md

 ## Modern Health Back-End Take Home Exercise

-This API is built with django.
+This API is built with django with a postgres database.
 Main API logic is in `MH_Backend_Exercise/modernHealth/programLibrary/views.py`

 Instructions: